parrt/msan501-old/labs/aws.md

 <img src=figures/launch.png width=400>

-1. Select the ``Amazon Linux AMI'' server, which should be the first one.
-This is a commonly-used {\em image} that results in a Linux machine that contains lots of useful goodies as you can see from that list, such as Python and MySQL.
+1. Select the "Amazon Linux AMI" server, which should be the first one.
+This is a commonly-used "image" that results in a Linux machine that contains lots of useful goodies as you can see from that list, such as Python and MySQL.
 An image is just a snapshot of the disk after someone carefully installs software properly on a Linux machine.
 This means we don't have to install software every time we create a new machine.

 <img src=figures/ami.png width=600>

-1. Select instance type ``t2.micro,'' which should be the first machine type listed.
+1. Select instance type "t2.micro," which should be the first machine type listed.
 This machine is very low powered but is sufficient for playing around.
 Click "Review and launch"

 <img src=figures/selectvm.png width=600>